Del Rio ISD v. Salvatierra

 Del Rio ISD v.
 Salvatierra is a Texas Supreme Court ruling filed in 1930.
-The ruling sought to determine whether or not segregated schools for Hispanics were necessary.
-It ruled calling for the segregation of Blacks, Whites, and Hispanics into three separate school systems.
+The ruling sought to determine whether separate education for Spanish speakers in white school districts was permissible.
+The decision permitted language-based tracking in the lower grades based on educational needs, as long as it was within the white school district.
 It was later overturned by Delgado v.
 Bastrop ISD.